 - Yellowstone in Montana is our nation’s first National Park.
 Popular activities include picnicking, fishing and hiking.
 The park features the largest active geyser field in the world, including Old Faithful, along with amazing wildlife.
 Be sure to consult the Yellowstone National Park Trip Planner.

 - The Grand Canyon in the northwest corner of Arizona and close to the borders of Utah and Nevada, provides many opportunities to learn about nature, science and history.
 Take a tour with a park ranger.
-Visit one of the many Information Centers.
-Watch a park orientation film (it starts every half hour from 8:30 a.m. to 4:30 p.m. daily).
-Use your cell phone for a fun way to learn about the park and listen as park rangers give two-minute audio tours at points of interest on the South Rim.
-(During winter, South Rim roads are open, but are snow-packed and icy in places.
-Call 928-638-7496 for updated road conditions recording.)
+Visit one of the many Information Centers, watch a park orientation film or use your cell phone for a fun way to learn about the park and listen as park rangers give two-minute audio tours at points of interest on the South Rim.

 - Padre Island National Seashore southeast of the city of Corpus Christi, Texas, is the longest stretch of undeveloped barrier island in the world.
 The park protects 70 miles of coastline, dunes, prairies, and wind tidal flats teeming with life.
-It is a safe nesting ground for the Kemp’s Ridley sea turtle and a haven for 380 bird species.
 It also has a rich history, including the Spanish shipwrecks of 1554.

 - Everglades National Park in Florida is America’s third largest National Park at 1.5 million acres.
 The park provides important habitat for numerous rare and endangered species like the manatee, American crocodile, and the elusive Florida panther.
 Popular activities include photographing birds, hiking and observing wildlife, and ranger-guided tours.